 These are challenges because to some extent they are outside of your control, but they also present an opportunity to improve and add value to your customer.
 A way to overcome these challenges would be to work with your clients from the beginning… Can you introduce a process to have knowledge sharing sessions with key clients to update them on best industry practice and advances brought about by Lean which are advantageous to clients and suppliers?
 Quantifying benefits is a key part of winning over hearts and minds in this journey.

-Teams being resistant to change is often banded about as a challenge to embedding a Lean culture.
-However, this needs to be examined.
-Often when you get under the skin of why lean initiatives don’t work there are many root causes.
-They require strong leadership at their core.
-Leaders need to influence stakeholders, not only in aligning a common vision within senior management, but also in the active sponsorship of implementing Lean Construction.
-Examples would be in delivering communications from initial vision and throughout the implementation of the change.
-Or by being present throughout – going to the actual place and actively joining employees in Lean activities, above all make sure there is no ‘say-do’ gap.
-Authenticity is key here!
-A further cause is the lack of training made available and giving time to people to actually get involved in Lean activities.
+Teams being resistant to change is often cited as a challenge to embedding a Lean culture.
+However, this resistance needs to be addressed.
+Often, when resistance is encountered, there are multiple root causes.
+At the core, strong leadership is essential.
+Leaders must influence stakeholders, not only in aligning a common vision within senior management but also in fostering active Lean Construction through active sponsorship.
+Examples of this include delivering consistent communication from the initial vision and throughout the implementation process.
+Leaders must also be present and actively engaged in Lean activities, ensuring there is no ‘say-do’ gap.
+Authenticity is crucial here!

-• Building the capability of your team through Lean training carried out by a provider who works with you to design a programme where learning can be put into practice.
+- Build the capability of your team through Lean training, ideally from a provider who collaborates with you to tailor a program that fits your needs.

-• Empowering employees by providing time within their work to carry-out Lean activity.
+- Empower employees by providing time within their work schedule to engage in Lean activities.

-To realise the benefits of Lean construction the culture needs to be embedded throughout the supply chain.
-Collaboration is key to the principles of lean and cultural change can be difficult to introduce… Particularly when working with third parties.
-Our previous blog on the benefits of lean will provide a compelling case to all involved across your supply chains.
+Collaboration is key to Lean principles and creating a Lean culture, which can be challenging, especially when working with third parties.
+Our previous blog on the benefits of Lean provides a compelling case to all involved across the supply chains.

-Going in search of tech solutions, rather than taking the problem you are trying to solve and defining the outcome you’re trying to achieve, is putting the cart before the horse.
-IT teams need to be part of business discussions around finding innovative solutions, but these solution-based discussions need to be held once problems are understood by everyone and desired outcomes are clear.
+Focusing on tech solutions before clearly defining the problem and the desired outcome is putting the cart before the horse.
+IT teams need to be part of the business discussions around finding innovative solutions, but these solution-based discussions should only occur once everyone understands the problem and the desired outcomes are clear.

-Technical difficulties can prove to be obstacles in your quest to deliver a Lean strategy.
-Standardisation in Lean techniques is far easier when the technology is aligned throughout the process.
+Challenges in lean implementation often arise when technical difficulties become obstacles in delivering a Lean strategy.
+Standardisation in Lean techniques is far easier when technology is aligned throughout the process.
 Working off different systems at different times can hinder process efficiency.
-Therefore it would be wise to review your digital strategy alongside running a Lean strategy.
+Therefore, it would be wise to review your digital strategy alongside running a Lean strategy.

 If your organisation is hampered by red tape and bureaucracy when it comes to bringing in meaningful change this can be a frustrating barrier.
 There can sometimes be inertia, which means decision making is slow and staff lack the empowerment to deliver change.
 If the decision makers are too far away to see the benefits, then change programmes constantly get kicked down the agenda.
 Lean embraces empowerment and promotes the idea that “everyone is a leader”.
 Gathering data and statistics about delays, re-work and waste is perhaps the most powerful weapon to unblock the blockers and so part of your Lean implementation needs to review how to make this type of data easily accessible to teams.